MyMedsAndMe/spell/README.md

 iex> h Spell
 ```

-You can hit <kbd>C-c C-c</kbd> to exit the shell and shutdown Crossbar.
+You can hit <kbd>C-c C-c</kbd> to exit the shell.
+Be sure to stop Crossbar.io
+first.

 ### Peers